New rational cubic fourfolds arising from Cremona transformations: Birational involution on the Veronese locus

 It follows that

 which is a lattice element.
 This means that $\alpha$ works by mapping $(e^2)^*$ to $9({e'}^2)^*$, i.e. as the multiplication by $9$, so we finished the proof. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{thm:cremonaFM}] The map $\sigma_V$ is well-defined and is involutive according to Proposition~\ref{prop:birationalInvolC20}.
+\begin{proof}[Proof of Theorem~\ref{thm:cremonaFM}] The map $\sigma_V$ is well defined and is involutive according to Proposition~\ref{prop:birationalInvolC20}.
 The remaining thing to prove is the fact that $\sigma_V$ maps a very general member of $\cC_{20}$ to its unique non-isomorphic Fourier--Mukai partner.

-Let $X\in\cC_{20}$ be a very general member and let $X'\colonequals F_V(X)$.
+Let $X\in\cC_{20}$ be a very general member, and let $X'\colonequals F_V(X)$.
 Assume, to the contrary, that $\sigma_V$ is the identity.
 Then there exists a projective isomorphism $g\colon X\xrightarrow{\sim}X'$ which induces a Hodge isometry

 such that $g^*({h'}^2) = h^2$ and $g^*(v') = v$.
 Together with the map $f_V$, these produce two Hodge isometries between the transcendental lattices

 hence induce two maps between the discriminant groups